ASX Penny Stocks Under $1: How to Screen Them Systematically

 Key Screening Filters

-SmallCapData's algorithm applies several filters before a sub-dollar stock even enters the scoring pipeline:
+SmallCapData's algorithm applies several filters before a sub-dollar stock even enters the screening pipeline:

 Minimum Volume At least 10,000 shares average daily volume over 20 sessions — ensures you can realistically enter and exit a position